 Busch Gardens Williamsburg also offers a Christmas Town Quick Queue Pass which gives you priority seating at shows and lets you hop to the front of the line on select rides.

-Quick Queue Passes are $25-$30 per person.
+Quick Queue Passes start at 30 per person.
 Prices vary depending on the date and time you want to visit.
 All provide one-time priority access to Santa’s Workshop and the Ice Palace: A Penguin

 Paradise.
 It also gives you reserved seating at Gloria!
 (3:30pm), Miracles

-Plus, you'll get unlimited priority access to Europe in the Air, and one-time priority access to Verbolten.
+Plus, you'll get unlimited priority access to Santa's Workshop, Ice Palace: Penguin Paradise, and one-time priority access to Verbolten.

 The Quick Queue Pass is certainly not for everybody since the cost is in addition to the regular admission fee.
 (Ouch!) so it's really best for hard-core amusement park afficionados, or those who've really want to maximize their time.